Chapter 2: The Five Elements - Origins, Evolution & Lifecycle

 If we evenly distribute the 12 Earthly Branches on a 360-degree circular chart, we will find that the "Meng (Growth), Zhong (Peak), and Ji (Grave)" branches are exactly 120 degrees apart, visually forming a perfect Equilateral Triangle.
 In geometry and physical architecture, the equilateral triangle is universally recognized as the most stable and pressure-resistant structure.

-This means that when these three branches, spaced 120 degrees apart, are gathered in a destiny chart or annual luck, they produce a strong "Resonance."
-This resonance can overcome seasonal barriers, locking and amplifying the three scattered forces—"initial kinetic energy (Birth), extreme energy (Peak), and residual storage (Grave)"—into a unified force field that is difficult for external factors to destroy.
-This is why in Fate Mechanics, the weight of the Three Harmonies is always higher than a single element.
+This means that when these three Earthly Branches, spaced 120 degrees apart, gather in a natal chart or a passing year, they create a strong 'Resonance'.
+This resonance can cross seasonal barriers, locking and amplifying the three scattered forces of 'Initial Momentum (Birth), Extreme Energy (Peak), and Residual Storage (Tomb)' into a unified energy force field that is incredibly difficult to break from the outside.
+This is also why, in 'Fate Mechanics' calculations, the weight of the Three-Harmony (San He) combination is always higher than that of a single element.
+In actual calculations, once a Three-Harmony combination is formed, the original independent attributes of these three branches will be significantly suppressed, shifting to wholeheartedly serve the newly generated 'Formation' (Ju).

 Five Elements Color Spectrum: WoodFireDry EarthWet EarthMetalWater